- Faculty List

 Kevin L. O'Neill (Religion)

-Ana Teresa Pérez-Leroux (Spanish and Portuguese)
+Ana Teresa Pérez-Leroux (Italian, Spanish, Portuguese and Latin American Studies)

 Jeffrey M. Pilcher (History)